trullock/Velvet/readme.md

 ## Why

-Are you fed up with maintaining a host file that looks like this:
+Are you fed up with maintaining a host file that looks like this?

 <pre>
 127.0.0.1 SiteA